genkgo/routed-enhancement/README.md

 export default class {

   activate($selector, width, height) {
+    // the window size satisfies the constraint
     $selector.find('a').unbind('click');
   }

   deactivate ($selector, width, height) {
+    // the window size does not satisfy the constraint
     $selector.find('a').click(/* do something with the click here */);
   }